darren-lim/BurgerJump/README.md

 Design Decisions
 --------------

-Platform Hopper is a very simple game that uses one core mechanic: jumping.
+Burger Jump is a very simple game that uses one core mechanic: jumping.
 I wanted to make a game that my friends and I could have fun with.

 Firstly, jumping through platforms from under it is a crucial part of the game.
 This allows players to jump on to platforms that are right above without maneuvering, making it easier to traverse the game.